 The only problem is that, all of your competitors appear in the same space, pop up higher than you in the listing or even completely push you down to the second or third page.
 This is where Local SEO comes in.

-You need to stand out from your local competitions, and usually they aren’t doing much in the way of local SEO either, so it’s not going to cost you an arm and leg to outrank your competitors.
+You need to stand out from your local competitions, and usually they aren’t doing much in the way of Digital Estate SEO either, so it’s not going to cost you an arm and leg to outrank your competitors.
 The earlier you do it – the better.
 Get a jump on your competitors – Get Found with local SEO!

 9 Tips to improve your listing